crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/replay-attacks-and-anti-replay-methods/README.md

 ### Replay attacks

 A replay attack is a type of cyberattack in which an attacker intercepts and retransmits valid data transmissions to gain unauthorized access, steal information, or disrupt services.
 Replay attacks exploit the inherent trust systems have in properly formatted messages, bypassing authentication by repeating it rather than breaking it.
 For example, an attacker could capture a financial transaction approval and replay it to fraudulently withdraw funds multiple times.

-While replay attacks can be categorized by their target (e.g., web sessions), they universally follow three core phases:

-1. **Interception:** The attacker captures a legitimate transmission between a client and server.
-This could be a login request, a financial transaction, or an authentication handshake.
-2. **Extraction:** The relevant data is extracted from the captured transmission.
-This could be an entire packet, a security token, or a specific protocol message.
-3. **Injection:** The attacker injects (replays) the captured data into the network channel.
-The receiving system accepts it because it appears to be a legitimate, valid message.

 A replay attack is an umbrella term for various techniques involving various attack vectors.
 Here’s a breakdown: